 In consultation with Black administrators, educators and clinical staff, the TVDSB Equity Team has prepared Black History Month resources, virtual class presentations and professional learning opportunities to support learning throughout February and beyond.

 The TVDSB Equity Team would like to thank Thames Valley staff and students for their commitment to embedding learning related to Black history, people and social justice education throughout the school year.
-Resources to support this learning can be found on the Equity SharePoint page at the following link: https://tvdsbo365.sharepoint.com/teams/Equity.

-Important Information for Staff: CULTURAL SAFETY |
+Important Information for Staff: Cultural Safety |

 It is important to create a learning environment that is respectful and that makes students feel safe and comfortable not only physically, socially, and emotionally but also in terms of their cultural heritage.
 A culturally safe learning environment is one in which students feel comfortable about expressing their ideas, opinions, and needs and about responding authentically to topics that may be culturally sensitive.
 Teachers should be aware that some students may experience emotional reactions when learning about issues that have affected their own lives, their family, and/or their community.
 Before addressing such topics in the classroom, teachers need to consider how to prepare and debrief students, and they need to ensure that resources are available to support students both inside and outside the classroom.
-Students can also experience strong emotional reactions when learning about the adversity and challenges faced by others.
+Important Action Items for Staff: Students can also experience strong emotional reactions when learning about the adversity and challenges faced by others.
 There may be students who express the wish or need to opt out of the learning.
 If students are demonstrating a negative reaction to content discussed during the presentation, staff are encouraged to:

 Important Reminder For Staff Before Discussing Student Identity: CALLING SOMEONE IN